Pregnant Woman Smeared as Ukrainian ‘Crisis Actor’ in Hospital Bombing Gives Birth

 Liubchenko said the phone call early this morning from Marianna’s husband Yuriy was like a miracle.
 “We spoke just for a few seconds, then the connection dropped.
 He said everything was fine, and the baby girl was born yesterday.
 They named her Veronika.
 Vero-Nika, Nika as a goddess of victory.
 We believe in [Ukraine’s] victory,” Liubchenko added in tears.

-Mariupol, a city of 400,000 on the southern Azov sea coast, has been besieged by the Russian troops since the start of the invasion of Ukraine.
+Mariupol, a city of 400,000 on the southern Azov sea coast, has been besieged by Russian troops since the start of the invasion.
 There is no mobile connection, electricity, heating, or drinking water.
-Food and medicine supplies are running low as the city is disconnected from the supply routes and is isolated from the rest of Ukraine.
+Food and medical supplies are running low as the city is disconnected from the supply routes and is isolated from the rest of Ukraine.
 There are reports of looted shops.

 Mariupol is under constant artillery shelling and aerial bombardment.
 According to Ukrainian authorities, at least 1,500 civilians have been killed there since the beginning of the invasion, including children.
-A six-year old girl died from dehydration, and an 18-month-old boy died as a result of Russian shelling of Mariupol, Ukrainian officials reported.
+A six-year-old girl died from dehydration, and an 18-month-old boy died as a result of the Russian shelling, Ukrainian officials reported.

 AP photographers Mstyslav Chernov and Evgeniy Maloletka, who are currently in Mariupol, took photos of bodies lying on the streets and in mass graves, as authorities have been unable to transport them to burial sites because of shelling.
 Russia had violated earlier pledges to provide a humanitarian corridor to evacuate civilians trapped in the city.